 The financial statements report certain categories of expenses that are attributable to more than one program or supporting function of the Institute.
 These expenses require allocation on a reasonable basis that is consistently applied and are allocated on the basis of estimates of department time and usage.
-Expenses include depreciation and amortization, the CEO's office, occupancy and communication.
+Expenses include depreciation and amortization, the CEO's office, occupancy, and communication.
 Also included are salaries and benefits, which are allocated on the basis of estimates of time and effort.

-Functional expenses for the year ended December 31, 2019 were as follows:
+Functional expenses for the years ended December 31 were as follows:

+2020 2019

-Program Services \$ 26,862,353
+Program Services \$ 28,885,616 \$ 26,862,353

-Management and General 716,281
+Management and General 816,525 716,281

-Fundraising 880,956
+Fundraising 1,031,618 880,956

-Total \$ 28,459,590
+Total \$ 30,733,759 \$ 28,459,590